 Today, the top cloud computing companies in the world have also moved to mobile cloud computing apps because of their client’s rising needs.
 Based on a study, most people will work on internet-based applications by 2020, instead of using traditional software on the PC.

-The market is highly populated with Android devices since many smartphone owners prefer gadgets with Android OS because of its user friendly design and ease in navigation.
+The market is highly populated with Android devices since many smartphone owners prefer gadgets with Android OS because of its user-friendly design and ease of navigation.
 You won’t even need a manual to get you started.
 This will surely show in the upcoming sales record for the new Samsung Galaxy S4.

-Note: The applications presented below may be available on both Google play and the Apple’s App Store.
+Note: The applications presented below may be available on both Google Play and Apple’s App Store.

 Used by more than five million businesses worldwide, Google Apps offers businesses and marketers a list of easy-to-use tools on their mobile devices, so productivity continues wherever they go.

 - a shareable calendar for meetings and reminders

 - an accessible drive where you can store and share files in the cloud

 - click-to-edit sheets and docs online ; and